pickettj/jamespickett.info/rec_letter_questionnaire.md

 **Are there specific ideas and themes you would like me to emphasize in the recommendation letter?
 Any weaknesses in your record you would like me to explain or help minimize?**:

+**What are three adjectives that you could imagine describing you in a recommendation letter, and what are some examples of how I might have observed those traits** (*optional but helpful*):

 I will send you a confirmation email when I have submitted the recommendation.
 If you have not heard back from me one week before the deadline, please send me a reminder.

 ----